feedhenry/fh-fhc/doc/fh3/admin/environments/create.md

-  --id       Some unique identifier for your environment     [required] --label    A label describing your environment             [required] --targets  Comma separated list of mBaaS Target hostnames  [required]
+  --id       Some unique identifier for your environment     [required] --label    A label describing your environment             [required] --targets  Comma separated list of MBaaS Target hostnames  [required]

 ## DESCRIPTION